ethereum-optimism/specs/specs/protocol/safe-extensions.md

 1. The module must format calldata correctly such that the target it calls performs the expected action.

+## Deputy Guardian Safe

+### Deputy Pause Module

+The Deputy Guardian Safe (currently the Optimism Foundation Safe) utilizes the Deputy Pause Module to remove the need for brittle pre-signed pause transactions and to speed up the reaction speed of the Deputy Guardian Safe for the specific purpose of triggering the Superchain-wide pause action.

+#### Invariants

+1. Must correctly enforce access control so that only the hard-coded Deputy account can act.
+1. Must always allow the hard-coded Deputy account to act, even if the private key for the Deputy account has been leaked.
+1. Must only allow the hard-coded Deputy account to carry out the singular action of causing the Guardian account to trigger the Superchain-wide pause function on the `SuperchainConfig` contract (and must not allow any other actions).

+#### Implementation

+1. Deputy Pause Module is not proxied and all values are hard-coded into the contract.
+Any changes to these values must be implemented by re-deploying the contract, removing the old module, and adding the new module.
+1. Pause action is gated and must come with a valid signature from the Deputy account.
+As the Deputy account can only carry out a single action, the intended action behind any signature is implied to be the pause action.
+1. Signatures must contain a nonce so that the signature can only be used a single time to carry out the pause action.
+Pause action must verify that the provided nonce has not been used before.
+1. Any account can supply the signature as long as the recovered signer is the Deputy account.
+This means that the Deputy account does not need to hold any ETH to act as the Deputy.

 ## Security Council Liveness Checking Extensions

 The Security Council Safe is extended by the Liveness Checking Module and Guard.
 These extensions